alisonvor/Rover/README.md

 ## How to use

-The first step is to provide the application with the necessary information to run, that being, the upper right coordinates of a Plateau, next you will need to provid at least one position and instructions to a rover, as the example follows:
+The first step is to provide the application with the necessary information to run, that being, the upper right coordinates of a Plateau, next you will need to provide at least one position and instructions to a rover, as the example follows:
 5 5
 1 2 N
 LMLMLMLMM
+and it can have more Rovers
+7 7
+1 2 N
+LMLMLMLMM
+3 4 S
+LMLMLRRMMM
+2 3 N
+LRRMLMLMM
 The file is under src/input directory

 ## Installation